I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnqueryreferencestring.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : KEYWORDSELECTOR
 ---

 # PFNQUERYREFERENCESTRING callback function
 This routine creates a buffer from the paged pool and copies the reference string associated with the PDO into this buffer.
-It is the caller's responsibility to free the buffer using <a href="..\ntddk\nf-ntddk-exfreepool.md">ExFreePool</a>.
+It is the caller's responsibility to free the buffer using <a href="..\wdm\nf-wdm-exfreepool.md">ExFreePool</a>.

 ## Syntax